 Step 3.
 Azure Virtual WAN Configuration

-Grant Service Principal(App Registration) permissions to desired Azure Resource group.
+Grant Service Principal(App Registration) permissions to desired Azure Resource group containing the Virtual WAN.
 Select the desired Resource Group and add the Service Principal IAM account to the Contributor role.

-Hit Add to add Service Principal account to the Resource Group.
+Hit Add to add and select role-contributor to add the Service Principal account to the Resource Group